VaishnaviPunagin/CDSS-lab-stuff/9/README.md

+# Program 9:

-9.C program to find the FIRST in context free grammar.
+C program to find the FIRST in context free grammar.